Joe’s Blog: Another long dry stretch ahead (WED-9/27)

 and rearranging the driest Septembers…

 The overall pattern for the coming 7+ days is pretty dry it appears.
-There may be something to look at towards the 5-6th of October but till then there isn’t much showing up.
+There may be something to look at towards the 5-6th of October, but until then there isn’t much showing up.

 The average last 90° for KC is September 15th.
 The last few years though have seen some late 90s for highs.